Azure/azure-rest-api-specs-examples/README.md

 # Azure SDK examples for azure-rest-api-specs

 This repository is the collection of Azure SDK examples corresponding to REST API examples from [Azure REST API Specifications](https://github.com/Azure/azure-rest-api-specs).
+SDK examples from this repository are integrated into the Azure REST API documentation pages on https://learn.microsoft.com/rest/api for the corresponding operations.

 Involved SDK repositories:
 - [Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go)